nsipplswezey/react-native-iOS9-contact-picker/README.md

 nodal api for 4ball

 # End Points
-See each server for end points.
+See each API directory for basic end point documentation.

 # Local nodal
 Nodal docs advise global install.
 I prefer local and using package.json scripts to use the package.